SamuelYaron/OxurQualityOfLifeEnchantments/README.md

 If you have wishes or ideas for more enchantments to be added to this collection, feel free to make a [request](https://github.com/SamuelYaron/OxurQualityOfLifeEnchantments/issues).

+## Extra features

+### Hoe harvesting
+If enabled it allows any player to harvest crops and automatically replant them when using a hoe.
+The hoe gets damaged and one seed is removed from the harvested drops to *pay* for the replanting.

+**Configuration options**
+- hoeHarvestEnabled: Enables the feature if True, otherwise disables it.

 ## Enchantments

 ### Veinminer I-III